A Fine Old New Guinea Drum Abelam People East Sepik Province Papua New Guinea

-This ancient stone carved Drum is from the Abelam People in the East Sepik Province of Papua New Guinea.
-This hourglass shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
+This ancient stone-carved Drum is from the Abelam People in the East Sepik Province of Papua New Guinea.
+This hourglass-shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
 Old drums like this fine example were family heirlooms often used over several generations of a family.
 The larger bottom section of the drum is finely incised with designs of dancing figures going horizontally around the bottom section of the drum.
-The lug handle and whole drum have a old deep black patina from use and storage in the men’s ceremonial house.
-The use of drums are very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.
+The lug handle and whole drum have an old deep black patina from use and storage in the men’s ceremonial house.
+The use of drums is very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.